Section 7: Child Protection Conferences

 Key to these considerations is what is in the child's best interests, informed by the child's wishes and feelings.

 If a decision is taken that a child does not need to be the subject of a Child Protection Plan, the Conference, together with the family, should consider the child's needs and what further help would assist the family in responding to them.
-Subject to the family's views and consent, it may be appropriate to continue with and complete a core assessment to help determine what support might best help promote the child's welfare.
+Subject to the family's views and consent, it may be appropriate to continue with and complete an assessment to help determine what support might best help promote the child's welfare.

 In all cases, the conference minutes should record clearly where there is dissent from a conference decision and the reasons why there is this disagreement.